tradergu/tradergu.github.io/_posts/2025-09-28-how-to-be-a-part-time-trader.md

   lqtip:
 ---

-Most trading education glorifies day trading, scalping, and the “quit your job to trade full-time” dream.
+Most trading education glorifies day trading, scalping, and the "quit your job to trade full-time" dream.
 That approach never resonated with me.

 👋 I’m Gustav - engineer, entrepreneur, and part-time equity swing trader.
-My focus is on **high-timeframe swing trading** - taking trades that develop over weeks or months, instead of staring at screens all day.
+My focus is on **high-timeframe swing trading** - trades that develop over weeks or months, not hours.

-This is how I’ve built a trading process that fits into a busy lifestyle, without sacrificing conviction or performance.
+This post is my way of showing how I make trading work alongside a busy life, and what you can learn from my strategy.

 ---

 ## Why Swing Trading Works for Me

-I don’t spend time on the 15-minute or 1-hour charts.
-Even the 4-hour chart rarely matters to me.

-My main analysis is on the **weekly and monthly timeframes**, with the occasional daily chart for aggressive entries when price is already in my high-conviction area of interest.
+I don’t look at the 15m or 1h charts.
+My edge is built on the **weekly and monthly timeframes**, with the occasional daily chart for aggressive entries when price is already in my high-conviction zone.

-✅ Less screen time - Prep in the mornings, evenings, or weekends.
+✅ Less screen time - prep on weekends or evenings
-✅ Clearer conviction - HTF structures filter out noise.
+✅ Clearer conviction - weekly/monthly structure filters noise
-✅ Fewer, higher-quality trades – Patience over frequency.

-The **weekly candle close and new weekly open are critical**:

-- **Friday close** → confirms or invalidates structure.
+✅ Quality over quantity - only high-conviction setups

-- **Monday open** → sets the tone for the coming week.
+The **Friday close** and **Monday open** are key.
+They set the framework for the week and give me time to prepare calmly.

-This rhythm gives me time on weekends to reset levels and prepare.

-Much of this structure comes from my **Order Block methodology**, which I outlined here: [🧰 Order Blocks for High-conviction Trading](https://www.tradergu.com/posts/Order-blocks-trading/)

 ---

-## Tools That Keep Me Efficient

-Even though I don’t sit in front of charts all day, I stay connected with the right tools:

-- **Apple Watch Alerts ⌚️** - Triggered at my key levels.
-- **Phone Execution 📱** - I place nearly all trades directly from my phone.
-- **Google Sheets Dashboard** - My [trading dashboard](https://dashboard.tradergu.com/) keeps track of positions, risk, and performance.
-- **Pre-Planned Orders** - Limit entries + stops, so execution is automatic.

-This workflow keeps me disciplined — no micromanaging trades.
+## My Trading Strategy in Short

+I trade using a **high-timeframe order block strategy**:

+1. **Find Areas of Interest (AOIs)**
+   - Weekly or monthly order blocks where institutions likely placed large orders.
+2. **Wait for Structure Confirmation**
+   - Bullish/bearish market structure shift around those levels.
+3. **Plan Entry**
+   - Aggressive entry if price taps AOI with confluence, or wait for confirmation on the daily chart.
+4. **Risk Management**
+   - SL always below the invalidation level of the order block.
+   - Position sized for max 1-2R risk.

+This way, every trade is either high conviction or not taken at all.
+I wrote more about this here: [🧰 Order Blocks for High-conviction Trading](https://www.tradergu.com/posts/Order-blocks-trading/).

 ---

+## Tools & Workflow

+- **Apple Watch Alerts ⌚️** - notify me when levels trigger
+- **Phone Execution 📱** - nearly all my trades are placed from my phone
+- **Trading Dashboard** - track risk and positions in one view
+- **Pre-Planned Orders** - limit entries & stops to remove stress

+This workflow keeps me consistent without sitting in front of screens.

+---

 ## A Typical Trading Week

-Here’s what my routine looks like:

-- **Weekends** - Deep analysis, mark AOIs, prep scenarios.
+- **Weekends** - full analysis, mark AOIs, prep scenarios
-- **Friday** - Weekly close is the most important candle.
+- **Friday** - review weekly close
-- **Monday** - Weekly open confirms or shifts bias.
+- **Monday** - confirm weekly direction at open
-- **Daily pre-market check** - Quick check-in to see futures/pre-market direction.
-- **Market open trades** - If I want in, I don’t get greedy on entry.
-Better to be in from my phone than miss the move.
+- **Daily** - quick pre-market check
-- **During workday** - I rely on alerts.
-Execution is fast and mobile.
+- **During workday** - rely on alerts, execute from phone if needed

-A clear example?
-My [📊 ASML trade review](https://www.tradergu.com/posts/trade-review-asml/)
-I spotted the setup on monthly/weekly, planned levels, and executed entirely from my phone.
-It became my biggest realized trade of 2025.
+Example: My [📊 ASML trade review](https://www.tradergu.com/posts/trade-review-asml/) was built this way.
+I identified a monthly order block, confirmed the weekly structure, and executed directly from my phone.
+It turned into my biggest realized trade of 2025.

 ---

-## The Psychology of Part-Time Trading
+## Mindset

-One of the hardest parts of trading isn’t strategy — it’s mindset.
+The hardest part isn’t the strategy - it’s psychology.

-I’ve written about this in [Trapped by Perfection](/posts/Trapped-by-Perfection/), where I explored how perfectionism often creeps in after good trades.

 > I’m not here to be right.
 > I’m here to be profitable.
 {: .prompt-tip }

-That mindset keeps me from obsessing over intraday noise or missed entries.

-It also fuels my [📽️ 25 Year Trading Experiment](https://www.tradergu.com/posts/Video-25-Year-Trading-Experiment/) :contentReference[oaicite:2]{index=2} — a challenge to prove that consistent execution over decades can outperform the market.

----

-## Sharing My Journey on YouTube

-Besides this blog, I also share **chart analysis videos** on my [YouTube channel](https://www.youtube.com/channel/UCV_d_z-SyYKSF6dR6atXvlw).

-Most recently, I broke down my trade thesis on **$JD**, walking through why I entered, my targets, and the market structure I was tracking.
-These videos let me expand on the exact setups I’m monitoring and how I manage them as a part-time trader.

-{: .prompt-info }
-If you prefer visuals over text, make sure to subscribe — I post regular updates with breakdowns of my watchlist and high-conviction trades.

----

-## A Realistic Path for Busy Traders

-If you’re a busy professional, you don’t need to quit your job to succeed in trading.

-You need:
-- A **structured, repeatable process**
-- Patience for **high-conviction setups**
-- Tools that keep you efficient

-For me, that’s weekly & monthly swing trading.
-I may only take a few trades each quarter, but they’re deliberate, planned, and aligned with my system.
+That reminder keeps me focused on execution, not perfection.

 ---